Anti-Inflammatory + collagen

 Topical Application

-Applied to face nightly as directed by your provider.
+Apply to the under-eye area nightly as directed by your provider.
 Sun protection required during daytime.

 Information presented here is for educational purposes only and not intended to replace or substitute guidance from a healthcare provider.
 Compounded products are not FDA-approved nor evaluated by the FDA for safety, efficacy, or quality.